Nawaf1208/Linux-Questions/README.md

   - 3.Short-Lived Processes: Many processes are starting, executing, and terminating very rapidly, causing high load but making it difficult for periodic monitoring tools to catch any single process with sustained high CPU.

+## Advanced Networking

+**_263.When you run ip a you see there is a device called 'lo'.
+What is it and why do we need it?_**

+- `lo` stands for Loopback Interface.

+- It is a virtual network interface that exists entirely in the operating system's software/kernel.

+- Why is it Needed?
+  - It is essential for:
+    - 1.Local Communication: It allows a device to communicate with itself using standard network protocols (TCP/IP) without needing any physical hardware.
+Any data sent to the loopback address is immediately "looped" back up the network stack.

+- 2.Testing/Development: It's used to test network services (like web servers, databases, or SSH daemons) and applications on the machine itself by connecting to the address 127.0.0.1 (or ::1 for IPv6, typically named localhost).

+- 3.Guaranteed Availability: Because it's purely software, the loopback interface is always up and available, guaranteeing a working network path for inter-process communication on the host, even when all physical network interfaces are down.

+**_264.What the traceroute command does?
+How does it works?_**

+- The `traceroute` command is a network diagnostic tool that displays the path (list of routers/hops) and the transit delays (latency) that data packets take to reach a specified destination host.

+- It's primarily used to pinpoint where connection issues, latency, or packet loss are occurring along a network route.

+- How It Works
+  - 1.It sends a series of probe packets (usually UDP or ICMP) to the destination, starting with TTL = 1.
+  - 2.The first router (Hop 1) receives the packet, decrements the TTL to 0, discards the packet, and sends back an ICMP "Time Exceeded" error message, revealing its IP address.
+  - 3.It repeats the process, incrementing the TTL by 1 for each subsequent set of packets (TTL = 2, TTL = 3, etc.).
+  - 4.Each increment allows the packet to travel one hop further before it expires and triggers the "Time Exceeded" message from the next router.
+  - 5.This continues until the packet finally reaches the destination, which responds with a different message, signifying the end of the trace.

+**_265.What is network bonding?
+What types are you familiar with?_**

+- Network Bonding (or NIC Teaming) is the Linux process of combining multiple physical network interfaces (NICs) into a single logical interface (e.g., bond0).

+- It is done to achieve:
+  - Fault Tolerance/Redundancy: If one physical link or NIC fails, traffic automatically switches to the remaining links.
+  - Load Balancing/Increased Throughput: Traffic is distributed across multiple active links, effectively increasing the available bandwidth.

+- Common Linux Bonding Modes:
+  - Mode 1 (Active-Backup): Fault Tolerance.
+Only one NIC is active; others are standby.
+Simplest and most common.
+  - Mode 0 (Balance-RR): Load Balancing.
+Transmits packets sequentially (Round-Robin) across all links.
+  - Mode 4 (802.3ad (LACP)): Load Balancing & Fault Tolerance.
+Dynamic link aggregation.
+Uses an industry standard protocol.

+**_266.How to link two separate network namespaces so you can ping an interface on one namespace from the second one?_**

+- The primary method to link two separate Linux network namespaces (`netns`) for communication is using a Virtual Ethernet (veth) pair.

+- A veth pair acts as a virtual cable:
+- 1.Create Pair: Use `ip link add <vethA> type veth peer name <vethB>`.
+- 2.Move Ends: Place one end of the pair into the first namespace and the other end into the second.
+  - `ip link set <vethA> netns <ns1>`
+  - `ip link set <vethB> netns <ns2>`
+- 3.Configure: Assign IP addresses on the same subnet to the interfaces within their respective namespaces and bring them up.
+  - e.g., `<vethA>` gets `10.0.0.1/24` in `ns1`, and `<vethB>` gets `10.0.0.2/24` in `ns2`.

+- Packets sent out of one end of the veth pair instantly arrive at the other end, enabling direct Layer 2 (Ethernet) communication and, consequently, ping (Layer 3) functionality between the two isolated namespaces.

+**_267.What are cgroups?_**

+- cgroups (Control Groups) is a Linux kernel feature that organizes processes hierarchically and allocates or limits system resources—such as CPU, memory, disk I/O, and network bandwidth—to those groups of processes.

+**_268.Explain Process Descriptor and Task Structure_**

+- `task_struct` (Process Descriptor) is a large data structure that contains hundreds of fields, providing the kernel with a complete picture of the process's current state and resources.

+- The Task Structure refers to the way all active task_struct entries are logically organized by the kernel.
+The kernel typically manages these descriptors in a doubly linked circular list to allow for quick iteration over all running processes and to facilitate process scheduling and management.

+**_269.What are the differences between threads and processes?_**

+- A Process is an isolated, heavy-weight instance of a program execution, complete with its own dedicated virtual memory space, resources, and Process ID (PID).
+Context switching between processes is slower due to the overhead of changing memory maps, but their isolation provides robust fault tolerance.

+- A Thread is a light-weight unit of execution within a process.
+Threads belonging to the same process share the parent process's memory space, code, and resources (like file descriptors), but maintain their own stack and registers.
+This sharing allows for faster creation, quicker context switching, and easier communication between threads.

+**_270.Explain Kernel Threads_**

+- Kernel Threads are special threads that run entirely in kernel space and are not tied to any specific user-space process.
+They are managed by the kernel and perform tasks critical to the OS.

+**_271.What happens when socket system call is used?_**

+- When the `socket()` system call is used in Linux, the following happens:
+- 1.A request is made to the kernel to create a new network endpoint.
+- 2.The kernel creates a socket data structure internally (in kernel space) which holds all necessary information (like communication domain, type, protocol, state, and buffers).
+- 3.The kernel allocates a new, unused file descriptor number for this socket structure.
+- 4.The system call returns this new file descriptor to the calling process.

+- This file descriptor is used by subsequent system calls (like `bind()`, `connect()`, `send()`, `recv()`) to interact with the network.
+Essentially, `socket()` sets up the abstract communication channel endpoint.

+**_272.You executed a script and while still running, it got accidentally removed.
+Is it possible to restore the script while it's still running?_**

+- It is possible to restore a script while it's still running if it has been accidentally removed.
+The running script process still has the code in memory.
+You can use the /proc filesystem to retrieve the content of the running script.
+- 1.Find the Process ID by running ``` ps aux | grep yourscriptname.sh ``` Replace yourscriptname.sh with your script name.
+- 2.Once you have the PID, you can access the script's memory through the /proc filesystem.
+The script will be available at /proc//fd/, where is the process ID of the running script.
+Typically, the script's file descriptor is 0 or 1.

+- You can copy the script content to a new file using the cp command:

+- `cp /proc/<PID>/fd/0 /path_to_restore_your_file/yourscriptname.sh`

+- Replace with the actual PID of the script and
+- `/path_to_restore_your_file/yourscriptname.sh` with the path where you want to restore the script.